Book 2 of Lust, Money & Murder

 A Female Secret Agent Takes on an International Criminal

-Warning: Lust Money & Murder is a book series where every book is the continuation of the previous one.
-If you haven’t read the first book and you are interested in doing so, please return to my review after finishing it, because this article contains spoilers from the first book.
+Lust Money & Murder is a book series where every book is the sequel to the previous one.
+If you haven’t read the first book and you are interested in doing so, please return to my review after finishing it, because this article contains spoilers from it.

 The previous time we encountered Elaine Brogan, she was in big trouble, because she found out from Gene Lassiter that her boss and love interest (Nick LaGrange) was also involved in counterfeiting money.
 To be more precise, he took bribes from criminals in order to hide the wrongdoings from the Secret Service.
 Therefore, the Interpol was looking for him.
 The unexpected news struck both Elaine’s heart because she loved him and didn’t want him to get hurt, but also her mind because she “had falsified her DOPS to cover Nick’s tracks”.